• Skip to primary navigation

 Ube and purple sweet potatoes are incredibly similar, making them interchangeable in most recipes.
 However, it is important to be aware of the subtle differences between them.

-• Taste: Purple sweet potatoes and ube (purple yam) have a similar sweet and earthy flavor.
-They taste so similar that the difference can be difficult to distinguish for some.
-Some varities of ube stands out for their nutty taste and pronounced aroma.
+• Taste: Purple sweet potatoes and ube share a subtly sweet and earthy flavor profile, making it difficult to distinguish for some.
+However, purple sweet potatoes are typically sweeter.
+Some varieties of ube are notable for their distinct nutty taste and pronounced aroma.

 • Texture: Purple sweet potatoes are moist and starchy with a drier texture; some varieties can be fribrous.
 Ube is creamy with a slightly sticky texture; some varieties can have a grainier consistency.